Ana Victoria Jiménez: Feminist movement

 Furthering her involvement with the feminist world, Jiménez engaged in many feminist art collectives.
 Being part of feminist art collectives, according to Cecilia Fajardo-Hill, allowed Jiménez to question the discrimination in art that women faced.
-Her questioning, led her to produce work that mirrored personal experiences of women in the movement and creating exhibitions, which implemented the idea that one should challenge the patriarchy found in art.
-One of the feminist art organizations she became involved with was, Tlacuilas y Retrateras, which was formed after, Monica Mayer, a feminist Mexican artist, gave a workshop focusing on feminist art and soon after, many professors and staff of the university, tried to prohibit the workshop from continuing, by locking Mayer out of the halls and writing letters to the director claiming that men were being discriminated against joining.
-After hearing of the incident, artist, historians, and activists such as, Patricia Torres, Elizabeth Valenzuela, Karen Cordero, and Nicola Coleby decided to organize and establish Tlacuilas y Retrateras.
+Her questioning, led her to produce work that mirrored personal experiences of women in the movement and creating exhibitions, which implemented the idea that one should challenge the patriarcal culture found in art.
+One of the feminist art organizations she became involved with was, Tlacuilas y Retrateras, founded by artist and feminist activist Mónica Mayer, which was one of the first feminist art collectives in its country and gained notoriety with its controversial work La fiesta de XV años.

 Works

 Photography

 Much of her recognized photography is those photographed during Mexican Feminist Movement.
 Many of Jiménez's images portray activist during protest and events such as the March for Decriminalizing Abortion (1977), in front of Mexico's Angel of independence, and the protest in the National Auditorium against the ideas posed by the Miss Universe contest of Mexico.
 During the time that Ana Victoria Jiménez was dedicated to photography, she sold some of her work and was even asked to create images for store catalogues.
 Her photos of feminist demonstrations were many times featured in the newspapers and magazines, but were not given credit.
 Jiménez claims that she decided to leave photography when she realized that it was not her line of work, unlike her work as an editor.
 She did however, continue capturing photos until the 1990s.